How can we help?

 Overview

-Each event is associated to a contact via the contact's primary or secondary identifier.
-You can use this data to personalize your messaging based on real-time behaviors.
+Each event is associated to a contact using the contact's primary or secondary identifier.
+You can leverage this data to to personalize message content, build audiences, trigger messages, and build analytics reports.
+For a complete list of events supported by Cordial, visit our system events reference page.

 Reserved message events